CPF Retirement Sum Calculator (2026)

 When you turn 55, CPF creates a Retirement Account (RA) and sets aside savings up to your applicable retirement sum.
 The amount you need depends on which tier you fall under — and this is determined by the year you turn 55.

 There are three tiers.
 The Basic Retirement Sum (BRS) is the minimum if you pledge a property to CPF.
 The Full Retirement Sum (FRS) is the standard amount without a property pledge.
-The Enhanced Retirement Sum (ERS) is the maximum — 3 times the BRS — for those who want higher CPF LIFE payouts.
+The Enhanced Retirement Sum (ERS) is the maximum — 4 times the BRS (raised from 3× in 2025) — for those who want higher CPF LIFE payouts.

 Retirement sums grow by approximately 3.5% per year for each new cohort.
 This means younger workers will have higher nominal retirement sum targets, adjusted for inflation and rising costs of living in Singapore.